+You can use a wireless router with or without access points.
 Using a wireless router without access points can work if you’re using only one or two iOS devices for your video production, and if you can position them close to your router.

 Recommendations for using a wireless router with and without access points

 - Use a 5GHz Wi-Fi router.

 - Use a network with an upload speed of at least 3Mbps.
 We recommend checking your speed here: https://speedof.me/

 - Avoid using an open or public wireless network.

 - Position your devices near your router or access point.

 - Make sure you have a line of sight between your devices and the router or access point.
 If your router or access point is on the floor or if there are walls in the way, it will have an impact on your connection.